Shellmaster/docker-jupyter/README.md

 `docker exec ID_OF_THE_INSTANCE jup-stop`

+- TODO:

+ - Add more info about mounting a "/notebook" volume for users
+ - Add examples of rewrite rules
+ - Add a link to a good GUI interface

 If you are interested in more details please send me an email (look at the Dockerfile)